volodymyrprokopyuk/dotfiles/README.md

 - `^|$` beginning / end of the current line content
 - `0` 0 position of the current line
 - `%` jump between parentheses
+- `zz` current line in the middle of the screen
+- `H|M|L` move cursor to high / middle / low of the screen

 Text objects